aws-samples/lambda-refarch-iotbackend/README.md

 CloudFormation custom resource to create map the Kinesis stream as an input event source to Lambda Function 1 and 2.

+## Test HTML Page

+The services configured by the CloudFormation template can be tested with the HTML page testpage.html, which acts in the same way as a simple device.
+It can submit events to the Kinesis stream and make synchronous calls against Lambda Function 3 to retrieve event data from DynamoDB.

+In a production scenario it would be the devices or device gateways that make the calls against the AWS services.

 ## Instructions

 **Important:** As the CloudFormation stack name is used in the name of